GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 5. In the **Signatures** pane, hover over the signer's name that you want to check, and then click the drop-down arrow.
 6. Click on **Signature Details**. _The signer’s name, as applied to the certificate, is listed, along with the Certification Authority (CA)._
 7. Click the **View** button.  _A pop-up window appears._
-8. Enure that the **General** tab is selected. _The valid dates of the certificate are listed.
+8. Ensure that the **General** tab is selected. _The valid dates of the certificate are listed.
 More technical details, such as the certification path and key usage values, are shown under other tabs._
 </br>